-• The MBDA Business Center shall promote and participate in the National Minority Enterprise Development (MED) Week activities and other events as

-- detailed in Appendix E, "Center Training Requirements." - The MBDA Business Center shall participate in and support designated Business-to-Business (B2B) Linkage Forums during the award period.
-The objective of the B2B is to build MBE capacity to compete for larger awards and in turn increase MBDA Business Center performance. - iii.
-BusinessUSA If and when requested by MBDA, the MBDA Business Center must provide support services to BusinessUSA.
+- The MBDA Business Center shall promote and participate in the National Minority Enterprise Development (MED) Week activities and other events as detailed in Appendix E, "MBDA Business Center Training Requirements." - iii.
+BusinessUSA - If and when requested by MBDA, the MBDA Business Center must provide support services to BusinessUSA.
 BusinessUSA is a one stop portal with information on Federal programs and services related to business, and can be accessed through the BusinessUSA.gov web portal.
-Participating agencies include the Departments of Commerce, Agriculture, Labor, Treasury, Veteran Affairs, the Export-Import Bank, the General Services Administration, the Overseas Private Investment Corporation, the Small Business Administration, and the US Trade Development Agency.
+Participating agencies include the Departments of Commerce, Agriculture, Labor, Treasury, Veteran

+Affairs, the Export-Import Bank, the General Services Administration, the Overseas Private Investment Corporation, the Small Business Administration, and the US Trade Development Agency.
 BusinessUSA is a platform to make it easier for businesses to access services that help them grow from the day they need technical assistance to start a business, to the day they start building a product and need financing, to the day they are ready to export and need help breaking into new markets overseas.